tiflash/debugclient-py/README.rst

 1. Edit the file tests/env.cfg

    a.
-Enter the full path to your ccs installation under `ccs_exe`
+Enter the full path to your ccs installation under `ccs`
    b.
-Enter the serial number for the device you'd like to run tests on
+Enter the required device information (see tests/resources/cc13x0/README.rst
+      for what's required)

 2. Configure the test setup
    ::